-Preference Description Prevent widows and orphans This preference is on by default.
+Preference Description Prevent widows and orphans In typesetting, widows and orphans are lines at the beginning or end of a paragraph which are left dangling at the top or bottom of a page or column, separated from the rest of the paragraph.
+This preference is on by default.
 Prevent orphan headers This preference is on by default.